FAST Polarization Catalog of FRB 20240114A: Data Quality and Global Properties

-In summary, the power-law fit reveals a shallower index for the DOC–$|\textrm{RM}|$ relation, which is consistent with only a subset of repeating FRBs.
+In summary, the power-law fit reveals a shallower index for the $|V|/I$–$|\textrm{RM}|$ relation, which is consistent with only a subset of repeating FRBs.
 This suggests that any such correlation is not universal but is likely modulated by source-specific local environments, as evidenced by the diverse RM behaviors predominantly attributed to proximate magneto-ionic screens.
 The dichotomy between sources that follow and those that deviate from the trend points to intrinsic diversity in either the emission mechanism or the magneto-ionic properties of the immediate vicinities of repeaters \citep{2023MNRAS.YangYP,2024MNRAS.Uttarkar}.
-Further observations and larger samples are crucial to disentangle these physical effects.
+Continued observations of FRB~20240114A, together with comparisons across a larger sample of repeating FRB sources, will be crucial for disentangling these physical effects.

 Having characterized the parameter distributions and correlations for FRB~20240114A, we next examine the frequency-dependent depolarization to explore the burst’s magneto-ionic environment.
-A random magnetic field component within the Faraday rotating screen would cause frequency-dependent depolarization, characterized by a decrease in the observed linear polarization fraction (L/I) towards lower frequencies.
-Depolarization due to the multipath propagation is given by \citep{2022Sci.FengY}
+A random magnetic field component within the Faraday rotating screen would cause frequency-dependent depolarization, characterized by a decrease in the observed linear polarization fraction ($L/I$) towards lower frequencies.
+In the classical \cite{1966MNRAS.133...67B} framework for depolarization by Faraday dispersion, the fractional reduction in linear polarization can be written as